 - relationship issues, such as unresolved conflicts or lack of trust

-- situational anorgasmia: This is the most common type of orgasmic dysfunction.
-It’s when a woman can only orgasm during specific situations, such as oral sex or masturbation.
+- Situational anorgasmia is the most common type of orgasmic dysfunction.
+It occurs when you can only orgasm during specific situations, such as during oral sex or masturbation.

 - switch antidepressant medications